 Capital College and Career Academy will address a critical need here in the Sacramento area while providing students with the skills and certifications necessary to become change-makers in their community.
+CCCA is the only school in the region that has dual enrollment agreements allowing students to take college courses on Sacramento State and American River College campuses.
 The school will target incoming 9th-grade students who are motivated learners looking for a hands-on academic experience.
-CCCA will provide a one of a kind learning experience.
+CCCA will provide a one-of-a-kind learning experience.
 Students graduating from our school will possess tangible credentials and experiences making them more attractive to employers and colleges than their peers.

-Capital College and Career Academy will be located in Sacramento proper with a focus on three main construction trades: carpentry, electrical and plumbing.
-This school will begin with an initial Freshman class of approximately 55 students with a ten-year target of 100 students per grade.
-Categorized as an Early College High School, CCCA will be a five-year (4+1) model offering hands-on curriculum.
+Capital College and Career Academy will be located in North Sacramento.
+Freshman and Sophomore years will focus on safety and foundational skills in three main construction trades: carpentry, electrical, and plumbing.
+This school will begin with an initial Freshman class of 70 students with a ten-year target of 100 students per grade.
+Categorized as an Early College High School, CCCA will be a 4+1 model emphasizing hands-on learning.
 From day one, students will engage with a curriculum that integrates both work-based learning and project-based learning.
-Students will spend their days both on the school campus, on various job sites, or on a college campus.
+Students will spend three days of the school week on campus while the other two days are spent on the job site or on a college campus.

 During Sophomore year students will go through two more rounds of these work-based explorations.
 The goal is for students to identify what type of trades and work environments they are most comfortable with.
 The hours completed during these exploratory phases will be applied to several programs geared to students interested in the trades.
 At the end of their Sophomore year, students will be fully outfitted with their own personal toolsets through partnerships with Harbor Freight, Platt Electrical, and United Rental.